Algorithmic aspects of immersibility and embeddability: Immersibility

-where $x_1,\ldots,x_r$ are variables and $b_k$ and $a_{ij}^{(k)}$ are coefficients.
-Given such a system of $s$ equations, we can form a CW complex $X$ as follows.
-We take the wedge of $r$ copies of $S^c$ and attach $s$ $2c$-cells the $k$th one via an attaching map whose homotopy class is
+Given a system of $s$ equations of the form \eqref{sum-of-squares}, we form a CW complex $X$ as follows.
+We take the wedge of $r$ copies of $S^c$, which we label $S^c_1,\ldots,S^c_r$, and attach $s$ $2c$-cells, the $k$th cell $e_k$ via an attaching map whose homotopy class is a linear combination of Whitehead products